jhumelsine/jhumelsine.github.io/_posts/2024-11-22-coupling-and-cohesion-2.md

 My concern was the distribution of state machine behavior in an application.
 I've seen too many cases of state machine implementations where `state` is a private attribute accessible via public `get` and `set` accessors.
 State machine behavior was implemented throughout the application by any code that acquired, changed and saved `state` via the accessors.

-Though this isn't obvious at first, this is a highly coupled design.
+Though not obvious at first, this is a highly coupled design.
 All code that references the accessors indirectly depend upon one another since they are all taking some responsibility for state machine behavior.
 A behavior change in one section of the code could change an assumption about the state machine in another section of code.
 Almost as bad, if not worse, no one knows what the actual state machine behavior is, since it's distributed in so many different places.

 I would prefer an implemenation that keeps state machine behavior cohesive, possibly via the [State Design Pattern](https://refactoring.guru/design-patterns/state).
 This consolidates the state machine behavior.
-The state machine could still provide a `get` accessor for its state, but it should not provide a `set` accessor.
+The state machine could still provide a `get` accessor for its `state`, but it should not provide a `set` accessor.
 The state machine would define public methods for each `event` that would trigger an internal transition and the implemenation to determine the new `state` would occur in the `event` method within the state machine class.
 The `state` implementation could be enhanced with the [Observer Design Pattern](https://refactoring.guru/design-patterns/observer) so that the applications could subscribe to future `state` change notifications.

 I suspect that the coupled design occurs when developers don't realize that there's state machine behavior lurking in their class.
 If they don't design for a cohesive state machine, the design will have a tendence to be distributed.

 ### Wrong Abstraction
 My [Getting the Right Abstraction is Hard](https://jhumelsine.github.io/2023/09/22/right-abstraction-is-hard.html) is also about coupling and cohesion.
 In this blog, I described an implementation and design I inherited.
 The implementation featured a base class with several extending classes.
-As I examined the code to understand it, I realized that some behavior implementation were in the wrong places.
+As I examined the code to understand it, I realized that some behavior implementations were in the wrong places.
 Some behavior implemented in the base class needed to be distributed into the extended classes and some behavior implemented in the extended classes needed to be consolidated in the base class.

-As I received it, a change to behavior associated with the extended class could impact the base class as well, which could impact the other extended classes.
+In its original design, a change to behavior associated with the extended class could impact the base class as well, which could impact the other extended classes.

 Once I redesigned the code, using the [Template Method Design Pattern](https://jhumelsine.github.io/2023/09/26/template-method-design-pattern.html), the design was less coupled.
 A change to an extended class would not affect the base class or the other extended classes.